 - mc_cid is the internal MailChimp campaign ID.

-- mc_eid is the unique, MailChimp-generated ID for the list member.
+- mc_eid is the unique, MailChimp-generated ID for the list subscriber.

 Install one of the shopping cart plugins on your site to track the ecommerce data.
 Once installed, the plugin will listen for the MailChimp tags appended to a URL and add them as a site cookie to your webpage to pass information back to your MailChimp account.